avarona/working-fe-challenge/README.md

   - Add a number input that allows users to update their quantity or reflects the amount of times `Add to Cart` was clicked on the product.
 The quantity cannot be more than the inventory count.
   - Calculate price accordingly
   - Remove the product from cart with a `Remove` button
-- There should be a count next `Cart` heading that lists the number of unique products added to cart.
+- There should be a count next to the `Cart` heading that lists the number of unique products added to cart.
 For example: `Cart (3)`.
 - A `Total` section with the checkout amount for the cart.

 ### Follow Up